gohugoio/hugo/content/en/templates/output-formats.md

 Note that in the above examples, the _output formats_ for `section`, `taxonomy` and `term` will stay at their default value `["HTML", "RSS"]`.

-{{< new-in "0.73.0" >}} We have fixed the before confusing page kinds used for taxonomies (see the listing below) to be in line with the terms used when we talk about taxonomies.
-We have been careful to avoid site breakage, and you should get an ERROR in the console if you need to adjust your `outputs` section.

 {{% page-kinds %}}

 * The `outputs` definition is per [`Page` `Kind`][page_kinds] (`page`, `home`, `section`, `taxonomy`, or `term`).